fellesverkstedet/fabricatable-machines/theory/README.md

 ### Guidelines
 * Digital means distributable and reproducible
-* Design for reproducibility: Don’t make it fancy, make it simple
+* Design for reproducibility: Donâ€™t make it fancy, make it simple
 * Optimize your bill of materials (BOM).
 Use parts that are cheap and easy to source
 * Sticking to standard fab lab inventory machines.
 Metaphor: Native browser compatibility vs custom plugins
 * Design for simple machine use, not fancy techniques.
 Avoid two-sided milling if possible.
 Tolerate badly configured machines.
 Accept runout, overhangs etc.